hanishkvc/prgs-hw-dsoquad-plotter/readme.rst

-    If looking at serial digital bus data, which contains only data bits and no start or stop bits, then use 0-7 as markers corresponding to bit positions and #print# to trigger printing of accumulated hex value on the plot.
+    If looking at serial digital bus data, which contains only data bits and no start or stop bits, then use 0-7 as markers corresponding to bit positions and P to trigger printing of accumulated hex value on the plot.

+    Additionally one can use H to force a half time step.

     Printing will also reset the value accumulator variable.